Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Introduction

 \section{Introduction}

-The increasing complexity of technical systems presents a great challenge for control, in particular if the system dynamics is described by partial differential equations (PDEs).
-This is even more challenging for nonlinear systems, see \cite{BN15} for a recent survey on turbulent flow control.
-To this end, advanced control techniques such as \emph{Model Predictive Control (MPC)} \cite{GP17} or machine learning based control \cite{DBN17,Kut17} have gained more and more attention in recent years.
+Real-time control of partial differential equations (PDEs) is a highly challenging task, in particular for nonlinear systems, see, e.g., \cite{BN15} for a recent survey on turbulent flow control.
+To this end, advanced control techniques such as \emph{Model Predictive Control (MPC)} \cite{GP17} or machine learning based control \cite{DBN17} have gained more and more attention in recent years.
 In MPC, an open-loop optimal control is computed repeatedly on a finite-time horizon using a model of the system dynamics.
-This results in a closed-loop control behavior but requires solving the open-loop problem in a very short time, which is in general infeasible for nonlinear PDEs when using a standard discretization approach such as finite elements or finite volumes.
+This results in a feedback loop, but the open-loop problem has to be solved in a very short time, which is in general infeasible for complex systems such as nonlinear PDEs, at least when using classical discretization approaches such as finite elements.

-To overcome this problem, the high fidelity model can be replaced by a surrogate model which can be solved much faster, see \cite{LMQR14,BGW15} for overviews.
-Various methods exist for deriving such a surrogate model, the most common for nonlinear systems probably being \emph{Galerkin projection} in combination with \emph{Proper Orthogonal Decomposition (POD)} \cite{Sir87}.
-Many researchers are working on optimal control methods based on POD for which convergence towards the true optimum can be shown, either using the singular values associated with the POD modes \cite{KV99,Row05,HV05,TV09,BDPV17} or by \emph{trust-region} approaches \cite{Fah00,BC08,QGVW16,RTV17,Pei17}.
-However the applicability of POD models has limitations, in particular for complicated system dynamics.

-An alternative approach to construct a \emph{reduced order model (ROM)} is by means of the \emph{Koopman operator} \cite{Koo31} which is a linear but infinite-dimensional operator describing the dynamics of observables.
-This approach can even be applied to sensor measurements or in situations where the underlying system dynamics is unknown.
-A lot of work has been invested both to study the properties of the Koopman operator \cite{MB04,Mez05,BMM12,Mez13} as well as to efficiently compute numerical approximations via \emph{Dynamic Mode Decomposition (DMD)} or \emph{Extended Dynamic Mode Decomposition (EDMD)} \cite{Sch10,RMB+09,TRL+14,WKR15,KGPS16,KKS16}.
-More recently, various attempts have been made to use ROMs based on the Koopman operator for control problems \cite{PBK15,PBK16,BBPK16,KM16,KKB17}.
-In many of these approaches, the Koopman operator is approximated for an augmented state (consisting of the actual state and the control) in order to deal with the non-autonomous control system.
-For this reason, a very large amount of data is necessary to cover a sufficient range of the dynamics.
+A remedy to this problem are surrogate models which can be solved significantly faster, see \cite{LMQR14,BGW15} for overviews.
+Besides classical approaches such as \emph{Proper Orthogonal Decomposition (POD)} \cite{Sir87,KV99,Row05,HV05,BDPV18}, an approach that has attracted a lot of attention in recent years is to construct a \emph{reduced order model (ROM)} by means of the \emph{Koopman operator} \cite{Koo31}.
+This is an infinite-dimensional but linear operator describing the dynamics of observables, and the approach can even be applied to sensor measurements or in situations where the underlying system dynamics is unknown.
+Significant advances have been made over the past years both theoretically (see, e.g., \cite{Mez05,BMM12}) as well as numerically.
+In the latter case, \emph{Dynamic Mode Decomposition (DMD)} \cite{Sch10,RMB+09,TRL+14,KGPS18} or \emph{Extended Dynamic Mode Decomposition (EDMD)} \cite{WKR15,KKS16} are the most popular algorithms.